 Clearly motorcycles (blue) have a much different pattern, and we suspect that the cause would be much the same as that discussed for bicycles above.
-That is, a larger number of inexperienced motorcyclists are on the road.
+That is, a larger number of inexperienced motorcyclists are on the road, and they might be on the road much more to save fuel costs.
 The proportion of motorcycle crashes are well above their pre-COVID levels, and this has contributed to a relatively higher fatal crash rate.
-As of July 15, 2020, there were 15 fatalities involving motorcycles during the COVID period (close to one per week).
+As an example, the July 15, 2020 cumulative number was 15 fatalities involving motorcycles during the COVID period (close to one per week).

-For more information on causal unit types, please see Section 4.4.
+For more information on causal unit types, please see Section 5.4.